Romblon: Provincial seal

-Romblon's provincial sea is composed of two concentric circles: A smaller blue circle over a larger white circle.
+Romblon's provincial seal is composed of two concentric circles: A smaller blue circle over a larger white circle.
 The white circle forms a band, with the words Lalawigan ng Romblon (Province of Romblon) on top and Pilipinas (Philippines) on the bottom each written in semi-circular fashion.
 The blue circle symbolizes Romblon's geography as an archipelago surrounded by sea.
 On the middle of the blue circle is the province's designated five-sided white shield.
 At the center of the shield are 17 green human figures that appear to be linking arms.
 These symbolize the 17 municipalities that make up the province.
 Its green color represents the island's ecological and agricultural resources.

 The human figures form a circle surrounding five figures: A marble craftsman and a marble almirez (mortar and pestle), representing the province's marble industry.
 On its left side is the image of a fish, representing the province's fishing industry, and on its right side is a coconut, representing the province's copra industry.
 Behind the craftsman is a green outline of a mountain, representing Mount Guiting-Guiting National Park, a protected nature reserve where the province's tallest mountain is located.
 Behind the mountain is a rising sun, similar to the sun found on the Philippine flag, representing the Divine Providence of abundant natural resources.